coderefinery/social-coding/talk.md

 - Registered after the fact in other cases (patents)
 - Does not allow you to do something: allows you to prevent others from doing something.
-- Understanding IP is important for social science.
+- Understanding IP is important for social coding.

 Next slides: **Types of IP** and **When can you use it?**